'Carnage': Emergency responders' horror after seven dead in crash, including infant

 Also at the scene are staff from Marlborough Disaster Victim Identification (DVI) and the Serious Crash Unit.

-A St John spokesperson said three ambulances, two helicopters and a first responder unit were sent just after 7.30am.
+A St John spokesperson said earlier that three ambulances, two helicopters and a first responder unit were sent just after 7.30am.

 "We assessed and treated three patients; one with critical injuries and one with serious injuries both flown to Wellington hospital and one with minor injuries transported to Wairau Hospital via road."